RJArmitage/rfxtrx-stateful-tilt/README.md

 - _Venetian blinds_ using **_Somfy_** battery and mains-powered RTS motors such as **Sonesse** and **Lift & Tilt** motors.

-- _Vertical blinds_ using **_Louvolite Vogue_** battery powered motors
+- _Vertical blinds_ using **_Louvolite Vogue_** battery powered motors.
+Note that this requires RFXTRX firmware 1044 or better.

 Why only those blinds?
 Simply because those are the ones I have so those are the ones I can test against.
 I also have Somfy roller blinds which are controlled by the original Home Assistant integration.
 <br><br>

 # Limitations

-The supported blind motors do not report their state.
+1. The supported blind motors do not report their state.
 This means that, for example, if I open a blind in Home Assistant and then close it using the blind's own controller, the Home Assistant won't know and will still show it as open.

-At present the full tilt support does not work.
-The RFXCOM documentation says that you can perform a tilt by sending either a 0.5 sec or 2 sec up or down operastion.
-However this does not work on my blinds and always either lifts or closes the blind.
-I suspect the information is out of date for modern motors.
-If better support is added to the RFXCOM firmware then support will be added to this component.
-At the momewnt this component simulates a tilt position operation.
+2. At present the full tilt support does not work.
+The RFXTRX documentation says that you can perform a tilt by sending either a 0.5 sec or 2 sec up or down operation depending if you are in EU or US mode.
+However this simply does not work on my blinds and always either lifts or closes the blind.
+I suspect the information is out of date for modern motors (my blinds are very new).
+If better support is added to the RFXTRX firmware then support will be added to this component.
+At the moment this component simulates an intermediate tilt position operation.
    <br><br>

 # Installing and uninstalling

-Simply copy the contents of the custom_components/rfxtrx folder to the custom_components/rfxtrx folder of your home assistant and then restart.
+Simply copy the contents of the custom_components/rfxtrx folder to the config/custom_components/rfxtrx folder of your home assistant and then restart.
 If you don't already use the RFXTRX integration then you should add it from the integrations page as usual.
-If you want to get rid of the new component then simply delete the custom_components/rfxtrx folder and restart home assistant.
+If you want to get rid of the new component then simply delete the config/custom_components/rfxtrx folder and restart home assistant.
 <br><br>

 # Usage